 were donated to the D.C.
 Central Kitchen and 40,000 kids and parents were left disappointed.

-This year, the White House National Continuity Coordinator has established a "Continuity of Egg Roll Plan" (COEP) to ensure that the National Essential Functions of the Easter Egg Roll continue in the
+This year, the White House National Continuity Coordinator established a "Continuity of Egg Roll Plan" (COEP) to ensure that the National Essential Functions of the Easter Egg Roll continue in the

 event of inclement weather.